High-octane commentator shakes up Qatar football scene

 “Everyone knows me as this person, Khalil, with very high noise,” he said.
 “I will be at the same level for the World Cup.”

-Qatari football will be different after the final on December 18, Balushi and others say -- not least because of the $6.5 billion spent on building and refurbishing the tournament's eight stadiums.
+Qatari football will be different after the final on Dec 18, Balushi and others say – not least because of the US$6.5 billion (RM30b) spent on building and refurbishing the tournament’s eight stadiums.

 Foreign oil workers brought football to Qatar in the 1940s, and some of the pitch lines were even drawn with oil.